frox-ag/dpm-json/README.md

 dpmJson allows to use many List operations.
 To verify if a attribute is of type List, add *.isList()* after your attribute chain.
 This will return a boolean.
 ```
-dpmJson.read(jsonObj).myList.isList() // true
+dpmJson(jsonObj).myList.isList() // true
-dpmJson.read(jsonObj).myMap.isList() // false
+dpmJson(jsonObj).myMap.isList() // false
 ```
 Furthermore, it is possible to use common List functions like
 ```
-dpmJson.read(jsonObj).myList.size() // 4
+dpmJson(jsonObj).myList.size() // 4
-dpmJson.read(jsonObj).myList.clear() // clears the content of the list
+dpmJson(jsonObj).myList.clear() // clears the content of the list
-dpmJson.read(jsonObj).myList.elements() // returns a SpinJson List that can be used e.g. in Camunda Loops
+dpmJson(jsonObj).myList.elements() // returns a SpinJson List that can be used e.g. in Camunda Loops
-dpmJson.read(jsonObj).myList.push(someObject) // adds a new object to the list (accepts Groovy List, Groovy Map and dpmJson objects)
+dpmJson(jsonObj).myList.push(someObject) // adds a new object to the list (accepts Groovy List, Groovy Map and dpmJson objects)
-dpmJson.read(jsonObj).myList[2] // gets the third element in the list.
+dpmJson(jsonObj).myList[2] // gets the third element in the list.
 Note: throws exception if index is out of bounds
-dpmJson.read(jsonObj).myList[2] = "myNewValue" // assigns "myNewValue" to the third element of the list.
+dpmJson(jsonObj).myList[2] = "myNewValue" // assigns "myNewValue" to the third element of the list.
 Note: throws exception if index is out of bounds
 ```

 It is possible to iterate in many ways over Lists.
 The classic for loop:
 ```
-def list = dpmJson.read(jsonObj).myList
+def list = dpmJson(jsonObj).myList
 for(val in list) {
    ... your logic here ...
 }
 ```
 With Groovy's List iterators:
 ```
-def list = dpmJson.read(jsonObj).myList
+def list = dpmJson(jsonObj).myList
 list.each { it -> println(it) } // Iterate over all elements in list.
 For multiline logic in lambda
 list.each { println(it) } // static lambda declaration, where 'it' is implicitly the iteratee.
 Suggested for single line scripts
 list.eachWithIndex { it, i -> println(it); println(i); } // iteration with additional index variable